No matter our task

 Certain men became famous in History by contributing, directly or indirectly, to make the world more human.
 However, their actions do not have more values, in the eyes of God, than those of these millions of simple and unknown people whose works have never drawn the attention of anybody, and which History ignores.
 God calls the one that suits him.
 And the tasks he entrusts to each other they also remain his.
 A particular mission is never less rewarding than another is.
 Only matters the purity of our intentions and the capacity received from God to fulfill the mission.
 He who understands this will heal quickly from jealousy and this stupid habit of comparing with others.

-To open our eyes on this habit of confusing to appear with to be Jesus quotes an example of one of these rich men always dressed in expensive and refined clothes whose life was every day feasts and pleasures.
+To open our eyes on this habit of confusing “to appear” with “to be” Jesus quotes an example of one of these rich men always dressed in expensive and refined clothes whose life was every day feasts and pleasures.
 Respected on earth as member of the high society, he finds himself in the afterlife in a place of torment where he represents nothing more.
 From there he perceives, among the most distinguished members of Paradise, Lazarus the poor wretch who lay on earth at his gate, and he simply ignored.
 What a shock! (cf. Luke 16:19-31)

 What is the point to be known, famous and admired on earth just to be in the world to come an unknown useless?
 Many will see perhaps their parents they ignored and despised on earth because of their piety as celebrities surrounded by a crowd of angels.
 And why?
 Because on earth, they simply invited God to help them to fulfill their mission.
 They believed: These things, which now have been announced to you through those who preached the gospel to you by the Holy Spirit sent from heaven - things into which angels long to look.
 (1 Peter 1:12).